-Classes are small with high staff to pupil ratios to ensure that each pupil receives personal support tailored specifically to their individual needs.
-Staff endeavour to ensure pupils fully participate in their education, enjoy their learning experiences, and develop personal motivation which will have a positive impact on their future lives and help them reach their potential.
+Classes are small, with a high staff-to-pupil ratio, to ensure that each young person receives personal support tailored to their individual needs.
+Staff endeavour to ensure our young people fully participate in their education, enjoy their learning experiences, and develop a personal motivation that will have a positive impact on their future lives and help them reach their potential.

 Young people at Hillside enjoy many opportunities for accreditation and achievement and the school has a very good record of SQA attainment.
 We offer SQA National 2 to Higher courses, as well as wider achievement awards such as Personal Development and Wellbeing.
 During the Senior Phase, young people can access work, volunteering, and other learning placements in the local community.